 Which is Bigger – Texas or California?

 Texas is about 68% bigger than California.
 The area of Texas is 268,597 square miles and California is 163,696 square miles.
-By population, California is about 35% more populous than Texas at 29.2 million vs California at 39.5 million.
+By population, California has about 35% more people than Texas at 29.2 million vs California at 39.5 million.
 The population density of Texas at 105 people per square mile is half that of California at 253 people per square mile.
 Economically, the California GDP of $3.4 trillion is about 70% larger than the Texas GDP at around $2 trillion.

 How long does it take to drive across Texas?

-It takes around 13 hours to drive the 805 miles from north to south Texas.
+It takes around 13 hours to drive the 805 miles from the northernmost point to southernmost Texas.
 You would start in Texhoma, a small town that sits on the border of Texas and Oklahoma then drive south through Lubbock, San Antonio, and all the way down to Brownsville, the southernmost city on the tip of Texas.

-It would take about 11 hours to drive 773 miles east to west across Texas.
+It takes 11 hours to drive 773 miles from easternmost to westernmost points across Texas.
 Of course, you’ll need to plan an additional hour or two of stops to be safe.
 Starting in El Paso, you would drive east on I-10 until you reach I-20 after about 160 miles.
 From there, you would take I-20 through Odessa, Abilene, the Dallas-Ft.
 Worth Metroplex, and to Waskom, one of the farthest east cities just before the Texas-Louisiana border.
 Alternatively, you can fly four hours from El Paso to Shreveport Regional Airport just on the Louisiana side of the Texas-Louisiana border.